 Your spouse may not be able to address these issues with you.
 In fact, not being able to address these issues may be why they have turned to substance abuse.
 Not discussing these issues with you is not a sign of disrespect or that they do not love you; it is most likely just the opposite case.

 Many people find it difficult to address problems they have with someone they love.
-They want that person to love them and to support them in dealing with a problem that makes them feel flawed.
-They want to be loved and respected, so they hide their problems and turn to substance abuse.
+They want that person to love them and don’t want to affect that by asking their spouse to support them in dealing with a problem that makes them feel flawed.
+They want to be loved and respected, so they hide their problems and turn to drinking or drug use.

-As their spouse, accept that they want you to see them as unflawed and help them get the treatment they need to overcome addiction and feel better physically, mentally, and emotionally.
+As their spouse, accept that they want you to see them as flawless.
+Help them get the treatment they need to overcome their alcohol or drug addiction and feel better physically, mentally, and emotionally.

 Having your spouse enter into drug rehab can be a good thing for your marriage.
 As your spouse works with a substance abuse counselor to overcome their addiction, you can also seek counseling to help you get through this tough time.
 Addressing your fears, concerns, and emotional distress is just as important as your spouse overcoming their addiction.

 While your spouse is in rehab, you can work through all of the emotions you have experienced about the addiction.
-You can also get the counseling you need to help your spouse stay in recovery.
-Recovery is so much easier for a person if they have the support of a loved one.
+You can also get the counseling you need and join support groups to help your spouse stay in recovery.
+The recovery process is so much easier for a person if they have the support of a loved one.

 While your spouse is in rehab, they are going to learn a lot about themselves.
-They will work closely with an addiction recovery counselor to discover what has led to their addiction and what can be done to make living in sobriety much easier.
-Drug rehab is designed to help you face all the physical, emotional, and mental issues that have led to your addiction or result from that addiction.
+They will work closely with an addiction recovery counselor to discover what has led to their substance abuse, and what can be done to make living in sobriety much easier.
+Drug rehab is designed to help your addicted spouse face all the physical, emotional, and mental issues that have led to your addiction or result from that addiction.

 Facing all of these personal truths can be challenging, but the outcome is worth the effort.
-For couples, the outcome of a successful stay in drug rehab can mean a better marriage.
+For couples, the outcome of a successful stay in a substance abuse recovery center can mean a better marriage.

-It can be very difficult to come to terms with the fact that your spouse has an addiction.
+It can be very difficult to come to terms with the fact that your spouse has a substance abuse addiction.
 You may blame yourself, you may blame them, you may even blame the sun or moon, but blame does not help anyone enter into recovery.